emse-sas/sca_framework/docs/sources/index.rst

-Welcome to the scack website !
+Welcome to the SCABox website !
 ***************************************************************

-scack is an open-source framework that provide tools and documentation to perform side-channel *acquisitions* and *attacks*.
+SCABox is an open-source framework that provide tools and documentation to perform side-channel *acquisitions* and *attacks*.
 It provides software, embedded and hardware features gathered in a *hybrid* test-bench.

 Overview